harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

 ### Select an environment

-3. Select an environment from a list of environments and click **Next**.
+3. Select an environment from a list of environments and select **Next**.
 It may take a while to set up the environment.

     ![](./static/guided/select-env-2.png)